atheck/react-elmish/README.md

 }
 ```

-This function gets the initialized model as parameter and returns a command.
+This function gets the initialized model as parameter and returns a function that gets the `dispatch` function as parameter.
+This function is called when the component is mounted.

+Because the return type of the `subscription` function is an array, you can define and return multiple functions.

 In the function component we call `useElmish` and pass the subscription to it:

 ```ts
 const [{ date }] = useElmish({ name: "Subscriptions", props, init, update, subscription })
 ```

-Because the return type is an array, you can define and return multiple subscription functions.

 ### Cleanup subscriptions